kwabenasapong/openpl/blog/progress-on-openlp-25.rst

 So while we might seem to be quiet, the real reason is because we're trying to get everything ready for another feature-packed release.

+Last, but not least, we've decided to make the next release version 3.0 due to the large number of new features and changes.

 [ Image Credit: `Waiting by Solmaz Zohdi`_ ]